sagarbiophysics/cryosagar.github.io/_teaching/2022-embl-embo.md

 location: "Heidelberg, Germany"
 ---

-Instructor at the **EMBO Practical Course on Advances in Cryo-Electron Microscopy and 3D Image Processing**, teaching practical aspects of Cryo-ET workflows, including alignment, reconstruction, and subtomogram analysis.
+Instructor at the **EMBO Practical Course on Advances in Cryo-Electron Microscopy and 3D Image Processing**, teaching theory and practical aspects of Cryo-ET workflows, including alignment, reconstruction, and subtomogram analysis.